ktrueda/kotli/README.md

 ## installation

-Download binary from github release page.
+Download the binary from github release page.

 ## benchmark result